openMSX/openMSX/doc/dingux-readme.txt

   http://openmsx.sourceforge.net/manual/compile.html#installstandalone

 Copy the directory named "local" from the openMSX for Dingux ZIP file to the root of the miniSD card.
-If you have run Dingux from the minSD card before, there will already be a directory named "local".
+If you have run Dingux from the miniSD card before, there will already be a directory named "local".
 You can safely merge both directories.